 Why are My Hydrangea Leaves Turning Brown?

 You may have taken precautions like pruning and stopping deer from eating hydrangea, but one serious issue can still haunt you.
 In many states, people suddenly complained about hydrangea flowers turning brown.
-Some even asked on Reddit why are their hydrangea leaves turning brown gradually over months.
+Some even asked on Reddit why their hydrangea leaves are turning brown gradually over months.
 So today, I will point out the main 5 reasons for this issue.

 Besides, if you want to know what to do when hydrangea flowers turn brown, read and apply the fixes right now.
 In 2023, Express reported on hydrangea that the flowering plant grows 24 inches yearly.
 So, it will become a pandemic of ‘browning’ if they do not find the solutions.